Interlibrary Loan Service

 How Can I Monitor the Progress of My Request?

 For Self-Serve Interlibrary Loan users, you can view the status of your request by looking at "My Requests" on the side-bar of of the page to see when it has been processed, shipped, and received.
 You can also observe if your interlibrary loan request has been cancelled because the item is located in the Barrie Public Library already, or the policies of the lending library prohibit lending.
 If there is any problem with your request, library staff will contact you.
 Please do not resubmit your request.

 How Can I Renew an Interlibrary Loaned Item?

 You can not make a renewal on the Self-Serve Interlibrary Loan system.
 You must contact library staff several days before the due date of the item to request a renewal of the loan period.
-Contact our Interlibrary Loan staff via email for this purpose.
+Contact our Public Services Staff through our online form.

 What If I Don't Find What I am Looking for in the Self-Serve Interlibrary Loan System?

 Contact our Public Services staff in person, by telephone, or by our online form regarding your request.
 Please provide the title, author, and your library card number.